 During this time, it is best to avoid low fat foods and drinks, however the general principles of healthy eating remain.
 To optimise your intake, choose full fat versions of foods.

 You can add extra calories and protein to the foods you already eat by incorporating some high calorie (kcal) nutrient dense foods.
-The link below provides information and food fortification recipes to help manage malnutrition.

 If you are concerned about your nutritional status or weight, please speak with one of the team.